Charles Oakley

 Charles Oakley (born December 18, 1963) is an American former professional basketball player.
-Oakley is best known for playing 10 of his 19 seasons in the National Basketball Association with the New York Knicks.
+Oakley is best known for playing ten of his nineteen seasons in the National Basketball Association with the New York Knicks.
 As a power forward, he consistently ranked as one of the best rebounders and defensive players in the NBA.
 He also played for the Chicago Bulls, Toronto Raptors, Washington Wizards, and Houston Rockets.
-Since 2017, he has been the coach of the Killer 3's of the BIG3.
+From 2017-2025, he was the coach of the Killer 3's of the BIG3.

 Early life

 Charles Oakley was born December 18, 1963, in Cleveland, Ohio, where he was raised.
 Oakley attended John Hay High School, where he excelled in basketball.

 College career

 Oakley attended Virginia Union University, a Division II historically black university in Richmond, Virginia.
 As a senior in 1984–85, Oakley led Virginia Union to the 1985 NCAA championship.
 The Panthers had a 31–1 overall record that year, with Oakley averaging 24 points and 17.3 rebounds a game.
 Oakley was named the NCAA Division II Player of the Year.
 He scored 2,379 points and grabbed 1,642 rebounds in his college career.